 What Does Psalm 15:1-4 Mean?

-The meaning of Psalm 15:1-4 is that only those who live with integrity, do what is right, and speak truth from the heart can truly be close to God.
-It answers the question of who may dwell in God’s presence by listing qualities like honesty, kindness, and keeping promises even when it hurts, as seen in actions that honor others and reject slander (Psalm 15:2-3).
+The meaning of Psalm 15:1-4 is that only those who live with honesty, kindness, and integrity can truly be close to God.
+It answers the question of who may dwell in God’s presence by listing moral qualities like speaking truth, avoiding slander, and keeping promises even when it hurts.

 Psalm 15:1-4